Daniel-Bodden/linear-trails-speck-opencl/README.md

 # How to run

 Use the makefile in the Speck blocksize directory as follow:
-* make arxtoolbox
+* make

-than you can run the ./make ARXTOOLBOX.
+than you can run the ./ARXTOOLBOX.

 In the folder ~ you find the textfiles with the results.